 I laugh a little.
 "Alright, I won't.
 I promise."

 He looks somewhat skeptical, but in the end he shrugs, and starts to show me where to download the game apps.
-I'd never owned an iDevice before, but the interface is easy, and within a few taps we've arrived at the most popular games in the App Store.
+I'd never owned a smart device before — iPods don't count — but the interface is easy, and within a few taps we've arrived at the most popular games in the App Store.

 "Buy whatever you want," Bryce says, shrugging.
 "A 50 buck iTunes gift card was also part of the apology gift."